← All beaches & hotels

 Kaimana Beach, also known as Sans Souci Beach or San Souci Beach, is a small, calm beach at the eastern end of the Waikiki strip, adjacent to Kapiʻolani Regional Park.
 Unlike the bustling central Waikiki beaches, Kaimana is popular with local families, University of Hawaiʻi students, and visitors staying at the New Otani Kaimana Beach Hotel.

 The beach has a gentle slope, calm water protected by an offshore reef, and minimal water sports vendors.
-It is one of the best spots in Waikiki for a peaceful swim.
+It is one of the quieter Waikiki-area places for a peaceful swim when conditions are clear.
 The nearby Duke's Lane beach shower and the grass of Kapiʻolani Park make it popular for post-swim relaxation.

 Kaimana Beach Water Quality by Month